risk-first/website/estimating/Fill-The-Bucket.md

  - The work can be measured in units.
  - Each unit is pretty much the same as another.
+ - Each unit is _independent_ to the others.

 This is our starting-off point.
 It should be pretty clear that these assertions _don't_ hold true for a lot of software development, but let's examine this style of estimating anyway.